 - See “What is the most important information I should know about THALOMID?”

-- Do not donate blood while you take THALOMID, during breaks (interruptions), and for 4 weeks after stopping THALOMID.
+- Do not donate blood while you take THALOMID, during any breaks (interruptions) in your treatment, and for 4 weeks after stopping THALOMID.
 If someone who is pregnant gets your donated blood, her baby may be exposed to THALOMID and may be born with birth defects.

-- THALOMID can cause dizziness and drowsiness.
+- THALOMID can cause drowsiness and sleepiness.
 Avoid drinking alcohol, operating machinery, and driving a car when taking THALOMID.
 Avoid taking other medicines that may cause drowsiness without talking to your healthcare provider first.

 What are the possible side effects of THALOMID?